dida886/meshcore-card/README.md

 #### Step 2: Create the Automation

-Create a new automation that writes every meshcore_message event to the file:
+Create a new automation that writes every meshcore_message event to the file.
+The automation has been optimized in v1.3.1 to store only essential fields, reducing file size by ~50-60% compared to storing the full event data:

 ```yaml
 alias: MeshCore - Log RX to file